rocketbase-io/email-template-builder/README.md

 You can write your email content fluently and the template builder cares for the correct instyling, conversation to txt version etc...

-For sending the email I can recommend the spring-boot-starter-mail...
+For sending the email I can recommend the spring-boot-starter-mail or simplejavamail...

+## features

+- generate html and text mail via one fluent build
+- just a few dependencies: jsoup + pebble-template engine
+- support for the following content-types
+  - Logo in the header
+  - Header with custom Styling
+  - Text also with HTML support and Alignment configuration
+  - Image with Alignment configuration and Link options
+  - Button with custom Styling
+  - Footer with HTML support and Alignment configuration
+  - Copyright with dynamic Year and Link options

 ## usage